Understanding How Your Insurance Broker Is Paid

 That said, just because companies may not regularly affect those compensation packages does not nullify the importance of understanding the specifics of how those compensation packages are calculated.
 Knowing how your broker is compensated, from base commission to any other incentive and commission offerings that may be in place, is the key to deciphering your broker’s potential motivation for any and all recommendations they make, and that transparency is in turn key to establishing a productive and effective working relationship.

 When in doubt – just ask!
-And if you’re looking for a new broker or just want to compare how your current broker’s compensation packages compare to other similarly-situated brokers, click the following link where you’ll find a searchable database of relevant brokers and agents who are prepared to answer all your questions about compensation or any other insurance-related issues you may have.
+And if you’re looking for a new broker or just want to compare how your current broker’s compensation packages compare to other similarly-situated brokers, search for brokers near you on Mployer Advisor.
+You’ll find a searchable database of relevant brokers and agents who are prepared to answer all your questions about compensation or any other insurance-related issues you may have.